rkp768/Deep-Learning-notes/README.md

 # Deep-Learning-notes

-This repo contains my experiments with machine learning algorithms in python.<br>
+This repo contains my experiments with machine learning/ deep learning algorithms in python.<br>
 Libraries used : NumPy, matplotlib